Malindi Marine National Park & Reserve

 Invertebrates

 At least 135 species of gastropods and 12 species of echinoids have been identified in the park and reserve.
-The common invertebrates within the park include Clams, Crown of thorns, Lobsters, Octopus, Sea anemones, Sea cucumbers, Sea stars, Sea urchins, crabs, and Shells.
+The common invertebrates in the park include Clams, crown-of-thorns, Lobsters, Octopus, Sea anemones, Sea cucumbers, Sea stars, Sea urchins, crabs, and Shells.

 Benthic cover